dnav/dynlink/draft-ietf-core-dynlink.md

 State Synchronization:
 : Depending on the binding method (Polling, Observe, Push) different REST methods may be used to synchronize the resource values between a source and a destination.
 The process of using a REST method to achieve this is defined as "State Synchronization".
 The endpoint triggering the state synchronization is the synchronization initiator.

+Notification Band:
+: A resource value range that results in state sychronization.
+The value range may be bounded by a minimum and maximum value or may be unbounded having either a minimum or maximum value.

 Link Bindings        {#bindings}
 =============